 Video can also provide social proof for your product or service.
 According to WebDam, customer testimonials have the highest effectiveness rating for content marketing at 89%.
 When creating video success stories focus on the story of your customer and the success he/she achieved from using your product/service.
 This nifty question template from Copyblogger will help you create awesome and human-focused video and written testimonials.

 Current search engine optimization focuses on techniques such as making sure that each web page has appropriate title tags and that the content is not "thin" or low-quality.
 High-quality content is original, authoritative, factual, grammatically correct, and engaging to users.
 Poorly edited articles with spelling and grammatical errors will be demoted by search engines.

 Search engine optimization (SEO) is the process of improving the visibility of a website or webpage on a search engine results page (SERP) so as to make a company’s website more discoverable (i.e., on the first page/s), thereby driving traffic and sales.
 Tedious, involving technical and business decisions, and not guaranteeing results—it nonetheless provides lasting benefits.

-Search engine marketing (SEM), on the other hand, costs money but can deliver very rapid results.
-Your website must be optimized to make sales or at least drive a customer to get in touch so you can make a sale.
-Start-ups should approach SEM with care.
-Make sure you completely understand how much money you have exposed at any one time.
-Don’t get carried away with the lure of quick victories.
-Start slow, and evaluate your results.
+SEM, on the other hand, costs money but can deliver very rapid results.
+Your website must be optimized to make sales or at least drive a customer to get in touch (GIT – in marketing terms) so you can make a sale.
+You should approach SEM with care and make sure you completely understand how much money you have exposed at any one time.
+Start slow and evaluate your results.